Matt Salter: Rugby career

 His Bristol career started in the autumn of 1999.
-Salter captained Bristol Rugby for four consecutive seasons from 2004-2008.
+Salter captained Bristol Rugby for four consecutive seasons from 2004 to 2008.
 He was named as captain of the Guinness Premiership Dream Team in 2006.
 He played for the club from 1999 until 2009 with just one season away with Leeds.

-Post Rugby Playing career
+Post–playing career

 Following his retirement from professional rugby, Salter coached the academy team at Bristol between 2009 and 2011.
 He later became the Head Coach at Clifton Rugby and the Director of Rugby at Clifton College.

+Death

+On 7 March 2026, it was announced that Salter had died at the age of 49.